 The Po valley in Piedmont is famous for its rice paddies that produce Arborio, a short grain variety of rice that is used for risotto and which gives it its creamy consistency.
-Traditional takes include risotto al Barolo, risotto ai funghi (with Porcini mushrooms) and Risotto alla Milanese (with saffron).
+Traditional takes include risotto al Barolo and risotto ai funghi (with porcini mushrooms).
 Many others are made with local cheeses, fresh vegetables and fish.
 Venere Nero, a black, short grain rice is also native to these parts and turns a rich shade of indigo when cooked.

 Secondi (meat, snails & fish)